mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 13: Practice with Customer Transactions

 ### Summary
-This chapter guides you through practicing customer transactions in QuickBooks Online, ensuring that your trial balance and customer balance detail match the provided examples.
+This chapter guides you through practicing customer transactions, ensuring that your trial balance and customer balance detail match the provided examples.
 It also discusses common mistakes and how to troubleshoot them.

 ### Steps
 1. Ensure your trial balance and customer balance detail match the provided examples before starting.